JoakimLindbom/JLmod/README.md

 The module needs an external clock.
 Currently the BPM input is exactly that and not a clock input.
 I'm working on adding Clock input functionaly to the BPM input.

+The Run input and button are used to start and stop the sequencer.

+The Reset input and button resets the step sequencer and makes it restart at the first step.

-Number of steps in the sequencer can be set and individual steps can be disabled.
+The Steps knob is used to control the number of steps used by the sequencer.
+Individual steps can be enabled/ disabled.

 Each step can pan (left-right) with adjustable width; each step panner can be enabled/disabled.
-The panner output can be set to bi-polar (default) and then it works as a normal panner.
+The panner output can be set to bi-polar (±5V  - default) and then it works as a normal panner.
 In unipolar mode (0-10V) it can e.g. be used to drive a parameter on a filter.

 Each step has an Octave and CV setting.
-There's also a global octave input and knob, if you want to transpose all CV out.
+There's also a global octave input and knob, if you want to transpose all CV output.

+The Gate output emits gates for each ratchet "click".

+The CV output emits CV, based on Ocv+CV + octave transposed if selected.

 #### Ratchets_debugger
 <img src="https://user-images.githubusercontent.com/3755877/77819454-3b1b1200-70db-11ea-9c04-82abc0274c90.png" height="191">